buildlyio/buildly-core/docs/permissions-model.md

 -  Each factory employs a set of **robots,** so the Robot model would be considered a WorkflowLevel2 associated with the "Factory" WorkflowLevel1.
 -  Each robot manufactures a set of **products,** so the Product model would be considered a WorkflowLevel2 with the Robot model as its parent.

-Follow these steps to implement this data hierarchy in BiFrost:
+Follow these steps to implement this data hierarchy in Buildly:

 1. Create a **WorkflowLevel1** with the name "Factory" using your app's `POST /workflowlevel1` endpoint.
 2. Add the `workflowlevel1_uuid` property to your Factory data model and set the value to the UUID of the Factory WorkflowLevel1 you just created.